pratikunterwegs/knot-patches/knots_texts/intro_essay/introductory_essay_2019.md

         the axis of patch size (autocorrelation range, or predictability) due to agent foraging, the spatial conditions that evolved types in **(1)** might recur multiple times.
-This should allow the investigation of __whether there is a change in selection pressures on movement types__, the time-scale at which it occurs, and whether it is mediated by agents’ effect on the landscape.
+This should allow the investigation of whether there is a change in selection pressures on movement types, the time-scale at which it occurs, and whether it is mediated by agents’ effect on the landscape.

-    3.  ***Do critical transitions occur in the number or profitability of movement types?*** As agent populations evolve movement types rather than bet-hedged phenotypes, these types may yet show sufficient flexibility to behaviourally buffer against
+    c.  ***Do critical transitions occur in the number or profitability of movement types?*** As agent populations evolve movement types rather than bet-hedged phenotypes, these types may yet show sufficient flexibility to behaviourally buffer against